 Does the CRA require us to use CVSS?

 No. The CRA does not name CVSS or any other scoring system.
-Annex I Part II point 4 requires you to communicate "severity" when you disclose a fixed vulnerability, but it does not specify the scale.
+The disclosure obligation requires you to communicate "severity" when you disclose a fixed vulnerability, but it does not specify the scale.
 CVSS is the industry default and the easiest scale to defend in audit.
-A custom or alternative scale that produces equivalent operational outcomes is permissible if it is documented and applied consistently.
+A custom or alternative scale can work if it is documented and applied consistently.

 Is EPSS mandatory under the CRA?

 No. EPSS is not mentioned in the regulation.
-It helps demonstrate the "without delay" standard in Annex I Part II point 2 because it shows that prioritisation tracked real-world exploitation likelihood, not just inherent severity.
+It helps demonstrate the "without delay" standard because it shows that prioritisation tracked real-world exploitation likelihood, not just inherent severity.
 A manufacturer who ignores exploit likelihood and patches purely by CVSS rank will struggle to justify slow remediation of a high-EPSS finding after the fact.

 It does not change when the clock starts.
-The clock starts at manufacturer awareness of active exploitation, regardless of CVSS.
-Scoring helps triage which inbound signals reach the awareness threshold, but once exploitation is credibly established the clock runs even if the CVSS score is not yet finalised.
+The clock starts when the manufacturer becomes aware of an actively exploited vulnerability, regardless of CVSS.
+Scoring helps triage which inbound signals reach the awareness threshold, but once exploitation is credibly established the clock runs even if the CVSS score is not final.

 Can we use a custom scoring system?

 Yes, provided you can defend it in audit.
-A scheme that combines internal threat-model context with external signals is acceptable if it is documented, applied consistently, and produces remediation outcomes that align with the Annex I Part II point 2 "without delay" standard.
-The industry default of CVSS plus EPSS plus KEV is the path of least resistance because every market-surveillance authority will recognise it.
+A scheme that combines internal threat-model context with external signals is acceptable if it is documented, applied consistently, and produces remediation outcomes that align with the "without delay" standard.
+The industry default of CVSS plus EPSS plus KEV is the path of least resistance because it is widely recognised.

 Does the CRA penalise a wrong severity score?